rosman83/madyan/README.md

 ## Attributions

-Special thanks to [jkytoela](https://github.com/jkytoela/next-startd) for the next-startd base, which I heavily used for the static introduction page.
+- [Prudent](https://github.com/vickOnRails/prudent) was used for the static website, for maximum SEO.